1d8/macros/README.md

 ![](/imgs/img2.png)

-But if you hover your mouse over BG1 (or simply look a little more closely & notice the misaligned columns), then you'll see that there's an image overlaying the code:
+But if you hover your mouse over BG1 (or simply look a little more closely & notice the misaligned columns) then you'll see that there's an image overlaying the code:

 ![](/imgs/img3.png)

 ![](/imgs/img4.png)

-Obviously, someone with a bit more patience could perfect the screenshot of the empty columns & overlay it on top of the code to make it less noticable.
+Obviously someone with a bit more patience could perfect the screenshot of the empty columns & overlay it on top of the code to make it less noticable.

-But then again, there's always the method of using `MsgBox` to reveal the code that is being extracted:
+Another way to reveal the code being extracted from the worksheet is by using `MsgBox`:

 ![](/imgs/img5.png)